Dan Iassogna: Notable games

+On June 15, 1992, Iassogna was home plate umpire for the Erie Sailors’ home opener against the Jamestown Expos.
+This New York–Penn League game was the first in the history of the Miami Marlins organization, who had named the Sailors as their first minor league affiliate.
+The base umpire was Jim Reynolds, who would also later become a full-time MLB umpire.

 Iassogna was the third base umpire when Detroit Tigers pitcher Justin Verlander threw a no-hitter at Comerica Park against the Milwaukee Brewers on June 12, 2007.
 Five days prior to Verlander's no-hitter, Iassogna was also at third base in a game between the Boston Red Sox and the Oakland Athletics in which Boston pitcher Curt Schilling had a no-hitter until Shannon Stewart broke up the no-hitter with a single with two outs in the bottom of the ninth inning.

 Iassogna was the second base umpire for Verlander's second no-hitter, thrown on May 7, 2011 against the Toronto Blue Jays.

-In Game 2 of the 2012 World Series, Iassogna was the home plate umpire.
+In game two of the 2012 World Series, Iassogna was the home plate umpire.
 In the second inning, Delmon Young doubled down the left field line.
 Prince Fielder, who was attempting to score on the play, was called out at home by Iassogna.
 Both Fielder and Tigers manager Jim Leyland argued, but video replays showed that the correct call was made.

-On May 15, 2016, Iassogna was the home plate umpire when the Toronto Blue Jays visited the Texas Rangers (baseball).
-This game is notable for being the final regular season game between the teams that met in the 2015 American League Division Series.
+On May 15, 2016, Iassogna was the home plate umpire when the Toronto Blue Jays visited the Texas Rangers.
+This game was the final regular season game between the teams that met in the 2015 American League Division Series.
 Late in the game, a fight broke out between Blue Jays outfielder José Bautista and Rangers second baseman Rougned Odor when Bautista slid late into second base.
-Iassogna ejected Bautista, Odor, Blue Jays manager John Gibbons and later Blue Jays pitcher Jesse Chavez.
+Iassogna and first base umpire Dale Scott ejected Bautista, Odor, Blue Jays third baseman Josh Donaldson, Rangers bench coach Steve Buechele, Blue Jays pitcher Jesse Chavez, and bench coach/acting manager DeMarlo Hale.
+Hale was acting as the Blue Jays’ manager due to the ejection of John Gibbons (along with first base coach Tim Leiper) earlier in the game.
 Odor and Bautista both served suspensions for their actions.

-On October 6, 2017, Iassogna was the home plate umpire in Game 2 of the 2017 American League Division Series when in the bottom of the 6th inning with 2 outs, Iassogna ruled Cleveland Indians batter Lonnie Chisenhall was hit by a pitch by New York Yankees pitcher Chad Green though replays showed that the pitch might have hit his bat before landing in the glove of Yankees catcher Gary Sánchez which would've been the third out of the inning.
-The next batter Francisco Lindor then promptly hit a grand slam and the Indians would go on to win the game 9–8 in 13 innings.
+There were a total of eight ejections, the most in a single game since 2000.

 Personal life

 Prior to pursuing umpiring, Iassogna earned a BA in English from the University of Connecticut.
+While there, he met future colleague Jim Reynolds, who graduated the same year.

 Having considered firefighting before becoming an umpire, Iassogna volunteers with the Chicago Fire Department's "Bucks for the Burn Camp," Team Kevin brain tumor research and the New York Fire Department's "Lil Bravest" charities; he also plays the Great Highland Bagpipes.
 He is married and has two daughters.

-In popular culture

-Iassogna was mentioned on @midnight on July 27, 2016, by Matt Mira.